-- Wash or sanitize their hands upon entry and exit to the district's buildings. - Be visually screened for symptoms during sign-in and will not be allowed to enter if symptomatic. - LCLC will utilize "no touch" sign in for students, staff and visitors or if this cannot be done, the sign-in area will be disinfected between uses. - Wear a face covering, maintain six feet of physical distance between themselves and others and adhere to all other provisions required by the district. - Front desk employee(s) will screen visitors for visual symptoms upon entry into the building - LCLC will have hand sanitizer and face coverings available for guests and visitors.
+- Wash or sanitize their hands upon entry and exit to the district's buildings. - Be visually screened for symptoms during sign-in and will not be allowed to enter if symptomatic. - Wear a face covering, maintain six feet of physical distance between themselves and others and adhere to all other provisions required by the district. - WMMS will utilize "no touch" sign in for students, staff and visitors. - WMMS will have hand sanitizer and face coverings available for guests and visitors - Front desk employee(s) will screen visitors for visual symptoms upon entry into the buildings.